-As frontman of Nirvana, Kurt Cobain not only became the face and voice of a generation but also shaped the course of the music industry, pivoting American counterculture and alternative rock as a massive driving force.
-Conscientious lyricism and distortion packed, blasting riffs that trademarked the band and the left of the American dial alike.
+As frontman of Nirvana, Kurt Cobain not only became the face and voice of a generation.
+He also shaped the course of the music industry, pivoting American counterculture and alternative rock as a massive driving force.
+His conscientious lyricism and distortion-packed, blasting riffs trademarked the band and the left of the American dial alike.

 With mild pop melodies, enough to become a catchy riddle in the minds of thousands, Nirvana’s Sub Pop era spawned their first underground hit Love Buzz, a song that for many music critics and historians was nothing but a mere hint of what was yet to come.
-But it wasn’t until 1991’s Nevermind that Kurt and Nirvana would become a world changing act, the release of their first No. 1 hit, Smells Like Teen Spirit.
+But it wasn’t until 1991’s Nevermind that Kurt and Nirvana would become a world-changing act through the release of their first No. 1 hit, Smells Like Teen Spirit.

 What Guitar Did Kurt Cobain Play?

 Kurt Cobain was most known for playing Fender Mustang and Jaguar guitars as well as the Martin D-18 acoustic he played on the legendary Nirvana MTV unplugged performance.
 See full list below

 Kurt Cobain Fender Jag-Stang

 |Years Used||1993 to 1994|